carbon-language/carbon-lang/docs/design/generics/details.md

 -   The presence of modifier keywords such as `external` before `impl` must match between a forward declaration and definition.
+-   If either declaration includes a `where` clause, they must both include one.
+    If neither uses
--   If a both declarations include `where` clauses, that is neither use `where _`, they must match in that they produce the associated constants with the same values considered separately.
+    `where _`, they must match in that they produce the associated constants with the same values considered separately.